opencv/opencv/doc/tutorials/gapi/interactive_face_detection/interactive_face_detection.markdown

 cv::GComputation::compileStreaming() triggers a special video-oriented form of graph compilation where G-API is trying to optimize throughput.
-Result of this compilation is an object of special type cv::GStreamingCompiled -- in constract to a traditional callable cv::GCompiled, these objects are closer to media players in their semantics.
+Result of this compilation is an object of special type cv::GStreamingCompiled -- in contrast to a traditional callable cv::GCompiled, these objects are closer to media players in their semantics.